JohnColanduoni/letsencrypt-aws/README.md

 * `iam:UploadServerCertificate`

-If you wish to use it to update certificates for Elastic Beanstalk environments as well, you need to add:
+If you wish to use it to update certificates for Elastic Beanstalk environments as well, you need to add the `AWSElasticBeanstalkFullAccess` managed policy.

-* `elasticbeanstalk:DescribeConfigurationSettings`
-* `elasticbeanstalk:UpdateEnvironment`

 If your `acme_account_key` is provided as an `s3://` URI you will also need: